Skip to Top Main Navigation Skip to Content Area Skip to Footer

 • Don’t cook when you’re distracted.
 It could lead to a mistake and fire.

-• Keep clear all exits, hallways, and stairwells.
+• Keep exits, hallways, and stairwells clear of furniture or any obstructions.

 • Clean the dryer lint trap before and after each use.
 Clogged vents are a fire hazard.

-• Make sure you, and your roommates, know your dorm or housing’s safe meeting place if you have to escape.
+• Make sure you and your roommates know your dorm or housing’s safe meeting place.

 • Leave quickly if an alarm sounds.
-Even a short delay could be dangerous.
+Even a short delay can be dangerous.
 Leave everything and get out.

 Learn more